Section

 reference to a school-based prevention program administered by ADHS/DBHS.

-Consent must be used in order to gain parental consent for
+Consent must be used to gain parental consent for

 evaluation of school based prevention programs.
 Providers may use an